Phlorum - Page Content

 In the right conditions, Japanese knotweed grows very quickly.
 However, where physical boundaries and competition with more established plants are present, knotweed can appear relatively well-behaved and remain ‘camped on the doorstep’ of a property until or unless conditions change, allowing it to proliferate.
 This can happen if Japanese knotweed that is growing along a dense hedge is given its freedom when the competing hedge or trees are cut down.

-Japanese knotweed is not fussy.
-It is very happy in an extensive range of soil conditions.
+Japanese knotweed is very happy in an extensive range of soil conditions.
 This is why it is so ubiquitous across the UK.
 It thrives particularly well in marginal land, where a lack of management fails to keep it in check.
-Conversely, various written sources state it is widespread along railways and waterways where it has been spread by uncontrolled vegetation mowing and clearance works.

-Alternatively, if you have an infestation then we offer a range of Japanese knotweed surveys and Japanese knotweed removal services – you can also learn more about the cost of removing Japanese knotweed.
-It might also be a good idea to familiarise yourself with the various legal issues associated with knotweed and learn more about our expert witness services.
+Alternatively, if you have an infestation, we offer a range of Japanese knotweed surveys and knotweed removal services which follow appropriate guidance [9].
+You can also learn more about the cost of removing Japanese knotweed.

 About the author: Dr Paul Beckett